subaquatic-pierre/machine-learning-app/README.md

 environmentName: "{app-name}"
 ```

-9. Add all changes, commit and push to Github
+9. Add all changes, commit and push to Github:

 ```
 git add .